ColinGJohnson/watersort-solver/README.md

 6. Extract external countours to identify tubes
 7. Crop image around each tube and

-## Finding a solution
+### Finding a solution

-### Fully observable puzzles
+#### Fully observable puzzles

 For full observable puzzles, the problem is formulated as a search of a directed graph.
 Nodes represent combinations of colors in tubes.
 Nodes A and B are connected if a single valid pour (action) can transform A to B. The graph is expected to contain cycles.

 The A* heuristic used is the number of boundaries between different colors in a tube.
 Search implementation adapted from [aimacode](https://github.com/aimacode).

-### Partially observable puzzles
+#### Partially observable puzzles

-Partially observable puzzles can be modelled as Markov decision processes, since actions (pouring from one tube to another)
+Some puzzles contain layers marked with a '?'.
+When these '?' layers are exposed at the top of a tube, their true color is revealed.
+For these puzzles, until all the '?' layers are revlealed, the game state is only partially observable.
+The result is that immediately calculating an optimal solution is no longer possible.
+Partially observable puzzles can be modelled as Markov decision processes, since actions (pouring from one tube to another) have nondeterministic results.

-## Executing moves
+### Executing moves